DHTMLX/docs-kanban/docs/guides/working_with_server.md

 ## RestDataProvider

-JS Kanban has the **RestDataProvider** service that completely supports REST API for dealing with the backend.
+JavaScript Kanban has the **RestDataProvider** service that completely supports REST API for dealing with the backend.
 It allows to interact with the server and perform the following data operations:

 - ***"add-card"***
 - ***"add-column"***